 We’re All In This Together.

+According to Teresa Bolick, Ph.D.
+“Whether new to the world of ASD, facing a life transition for a son or daughter or struggling to determine a course of treatment, parents often express overwhelming confusion.”
 The complexity of ASD is a challenging journey for both the parents and the child.
 We always take focus on the child as the most affected person, notwithstanding the role the parents play in this battle.
 Parents also require support and care to come from other members of the family and social circle.
 As life continues for this family, parents will experience a saturation point or exhaustion period, and this can lead to adverse outcomes.
 The sources of fear and depression can arise from a foreseeable crisis of rejection and discrimination that society may have for their child of their family.
 At times, there will be a point that each parent may ask or blame each other for why this happened to their child.

 Education is the first step to understand the situation entirely.
 The more you are aware of what is happening to your child, the more you are equipped with the necessary steps on how to counteract it and face the obstacles undoubtedly.
 Get information from your pediatrician, child psychiatrist, or counselor.
 These are reliable health professionals that can provide substantial information concerning the condition of your child.